wo80/Triangle/README.md

 From http://www.cs.cmu.edu/~quake/triangle.html:
 > Triangle generates exact Delaunay triangulations, constrained Delaunay triangulations, conforming Delaunay triangulations, Voronoi diagrams, and high-quality triangular meshes.
 The latter can be generated with no small or large angles, and are thus suitable for finite element analysis.

-The original code even allows for building DLLs by using the TRILIBRARY symbol.
+The original code already allows for building a DLL by using the TRILIBRARY symbol.
 There is however a problem, since error handling is done by printing a message to console and then calling ```exit(1)```.
 The main goal of this project is to introduce error codes and return them to the calling code, so using the library from a GUI should be safe.

 ##Instructions.